-Students of the Cinema and Interactive Media departments have the opportunity to participate in supervised internships, and in special hands-on study programs, such as the Summer Film Program in Prague, Film GREECE program, Summer Photo Program in Spain, the Canes Docs for Social Change and the annual trip to Los Angeles.
+Students of the Cinema and Interactive Media departments have the opportunity to participate in supervised internships, and in special hands-on study programs, such as the Summer Film Program in Prague, Film GREECE program, Summer Photo Program in Spain, the Canes Docs for Social Change and the new semester in Los Angeles.
 Student-run Ufilm Studios allows students to create films outside of class.
 The juried UM Canes Film Festival showcases student work and the Los Angeles student screening at Paramount Studios exposes student achievements.
 Dedicated to offering a diverse and discerning program, the Bill Cosford Cinema showcases a variety of independent, international and classic cinema.
 The Norton Herrick Center for Motion Picture Studies is dedicated to the advancement of knowledge of the history, aesthetics and social and cultural impact of motion picture media.